-• pH values were generally consistent with the majority of values within the site-specific guidelines (5.67-6.56 pH Units) with the exception of Big Pond which showed low pH throughout, likely from sensor drift.
+• pH values were generally consistent with the majority of values within the site-specific guidelines (5.67-6.56 pH Units).
+On April 9th Big Pond pH sensor experienced sensor error, therefore values were omitted.

 ^{}All hydrometric data is provisional and is subject to correction.
 Please consult Water survey of Canada for finalized data and interpretation.